 1. Office Supply Store

-Office supplies need to be shipped in sturdy boxes, of course — and more fragile things like computers or other electronics often arrive with a lot of packing material that ends up getting tossed.
-So visit stores like OfficeMax and Staples and ask if they have any of the boxes that printer/copier paper are shipped in, or find out what days of the week they receive shipments.
-Paper boxes are perfect for everything from pots and pans to books, and are a great size to ensure that you don’t pack too much heavy stuff in one box.
+Office supplies need to be shipped in sturdy boxes, of course.
+More fragile things like computers or other electronics often arrive with a lot of packing material that ends up getting tossed.
+So visit stores like OfficeMax and Staples and ask if they have any of the boxes that printer/copier paper are shipped in.
+Or, find out what days of the week they receive shipments.
+Paper boxes are perfect for everything from pots and pans to books.
+They are a great size to ensure that you don’t pack too much heavy stuff in one box.
 Some of those boxes have a lid already, so you only need minimal tape.

-Books are, of course, shipped in boxes of all shapes and sizes, but they generally have one thing in common: they’re sturdy and durable because, duh, books are heavy.
-Most bookstores get a shipment in once or twice a week, so stop at a few in your area to find out what their delivery days are and make a plan to go get moving boxes.
+Books are, of course, shipped in boxes of all shapes and sizes.
+They generally have one thing in common: they’re sturdy and durable because, duh, books are heavy.
+Most bookstores get a shipment in once or twice a week, so stop at a few in your area to find out what their delivery days are.
+Then make a plan to go get moving boxes.
 If you live in a major city, those shipments probably come more regularly and are sizeable.

 Ask around at Barnes & Noble, Borders, or whatever store you happen to have nearby to get free cardboard boxes.